turingschool/curriculum/source/projects/blogger.markdown

 This tutorial was created with Rails 4.0.0, and may need slight adaptations for other versions of Rails.
 Let us know if you find something strange!

 From the command line, switch to the folder that will store your projects.
-For instance, I use `/Users/jcasimir/projects/`.
+For instance `/Users/you/projects/`.

 Within that folder, run the `rails` command:

 {% terminal %}
 $ rails new blogger
 {% endterminal %}

 Use `cd blogger` to change into the directory, then open it in your text editor.
-If you're using TextMate, run `mate .` or with Sublime Text run `subl .`.
+If you're using Sublime Text run `subl .`.

 ### Project Tour

 The generator has created a Rails application for you.
 Let's figure out what's in there.
 Looking at the project root, we have these folders:

 * `app` - This is where 98% of your effort will go.
-It contains subfolders which will hold most of the code you write including Models, Controllers, Views, Helpers, JavaScripts, etc.
+It contains subfolders which will hold most of the code you write including Models, Controllers, Views, Helpers, JavaScript, etc.
 * `config` - Control the environment settings for your application.
 It also includes the `initializers` subfolder which holds items to be run on startup.
 * `db` - Will eventually have a `migrations` subfolder where your migrations, used to structure the database, will be stored.
 When using SQLite3, as is the Rails default, the database file will be stored in this folder.
 * `doc` - Who writes documentation?
 If you did, it'd go here.
 Someday.
 * `lib` - Not commonly used, this folder is to store code you control that is reusable outside the project.
 Instead of storing code here, consider packaging it as a gem.
 * `log` - Log files, one for each environment.
-* `public` - The "root" of your application.
-Static files can be stored and accessed from here, but all the interesting things (JavaScript, Images, CSS) have been moved up to `app` since Rails 3.1
+* `public` - Static files can be stored and accessed from here, but all the interesting things (JavaScript, Images, CSS) live in `app/assets`.
 * `test` - If your project is using the default `Test::Unit` testing library, the tests will live here
 * `tmp` - Temporary cached files
 * `vendor` - Infrequently used, this folder is to store code you *do not* control.
 With Bundler and Rubygems, we generally don't need anything in here during development.